PRICE vs ETHICS

 Elevators.
 The danger of elevator to your pet pooch has been brought to attention of many since recent youtube security cam video went viral depicting the turmoil of Canadian pet owner when her Rottweiler’s leash got trapped in between the elevator doors.
 Her Rottie was very lucky to escape unharmed and the owner suffered just a couple of broken fingers, which is a very small price to pay in such dramatic ac!
 From our customers unfortunate personal experiences such and similar accidents end tragically for the dog and the grieving owners, often having to witness the shocking demise of beloved pet right in front of their eyes.
 Therefore, please pleases please remain vigilant when near elevators with your pet dog on the leash!
 I would say that best way would be to take your small to medium size pooch into your arms anywhere near elevators just to be on safer side and hold your larger dog (ideally should not be living in apartment in the first place) on a very short leash right by your side muzzled (to avoid another kind of accident inside tight spaced elevator with other people and possible other canines too).

 High floors.
 The chance of your pet falling down is another common apartment related danger, especially for cats, who tend to get carried away by sudden onset of their hunting instinct every now and again.
-How many times have I heard “My cat knows”, “my cat would never fall/jump”, “my cat doesn’t care for birds”.
-They do care, they don’t always know and they do jump and fall, most often not on their feet as many of us tend to believe.
+How many times have We heard “My cat knows”, “my cat would never fall/jump”, “my cat doesn’t care for birds”.
+They do care, they don’t always know, and they do jump and fall, most often not on their feet as many of us tend to believe.
 Broken bones, fractured jaws and death results all too often.
 Please protect your pet animals, cats and dogs, by not allowing them access to the balcony without your constant supervision.
 This is your pet, YOU are responsible to know better, NOT the pet.
 It only takes a second…

 Cars and busy roads.
 This brings us to another danger of urban living.
 Needless to mention we all live in a very developed world in UAE with number of cars soaring each year.
 All of us who drive well know the instant an animal, another car (or human) comes in our driving way.
 As much as we wish to avoid the impact, we often cannot with all our best intentions.
 Thus, please be responsible over your pet animals and do not always blame the drivers.
 Do not allow your pet dog off the leash near roads or on long retractable leash, retractable leashes occasionally fail and snap off, freeing the startled dog to run, often in front of the car.
 It should not, but it does happen.